EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ![[kMinimalSolution3.png]]

-Satisfies $2$-anonymity (suppressing $t_8$ and $t_9$)
+Satisfies $2$-anonymity (suppressing $t_8$ and $t_9$).

 ----------------------------------------------------------------

 ### $k$-Optimize algorithm
-Order attributes in $QI$ and the values in their domains.
-Associate an integer index value with each domain value, following the defined order.
+This algorithm orders the attributes in $QI$ and the values in their domains.
+It also associates an integer index value with each domain value, following the defined order.

 ![[kOptimizeAlgorithm1.png]]

-A generalization is the union of individual index values.
+A generalization is the **union** of individual index values.
 The least value in an attribute domain is omitted.
 E.g., $\{6\}$ corresponds to:
 - Race: $\{1\}$, that is: $\langle [\text{asian or black or white}]\rangle$;
 - ZIP: $\{4, 6\}$, that is: $\langle[94138 \text{ or } 94139],[94141 \text{ or } 94142]\rangle$.

-Order of values within domains has impact on generalization. $k$-Optimize builds a set enumeration tree over the set $I$ of indexes:
+The order of values within domains has impact on generalization. $k$-Optimize builds a **set enumeration [[Albero|tree]]** over the set $I$ of indexes:

 ![[kOptimizeAlgorithm2.png]]

 The root node of the tree is the empty set.
 The children of $n$ are the sets obtained by appending a single element $i$ of $I$ to $n$, such that $\forall i' \in n, i > i'$.
-Each node has a cost that reflects the amount of generalization and suppression of the anonymization represented by the node. this implies that each tuple is associated with a cost that reflects the information loss associated with its generalization or suppression.<br />
+Each node has a cost that reflects the amount of generalization and suppression of the anonymization represented by the node.
+This implies that each tuple is associated with a cost that reflects the information loss associated with its generalization or suppression.<br />
 $k$-Optimize visits the tree (e.g., using a depth-first search) for searching the anonymization with lowest cost.
 Since the number of nodes in the tree is $2^{\vert I \vert}$, the visit of the tree is not practical.
 This implies that a **pruning** strategy is fundamental to reduce computational cost.
 The node $n$ is pruned iff none of its descendants could be optimal.
-This determination can be made by computing a lower bound on the cost of the nodes in the subtree rooted at $n$. if the lower bound is greater than the current best cost, node $n$ is pruned.
+This determination can be made by computing a lower bound on the cost of the nodes in the subtree rooted at $n$.
+If the lower bound is greater than the current best cost, node $n$ is pruned.

 ----------------------------------------------------------------

 ### Incognito algorithm
 $k$-anonymity with respect to a proper subset of $QI$ is a necessary (not sufficient) condition for $k$-anonymity with respect to $QI$.
+The **Incognito algorithm** works in the following way:
 - iteration $1$: check $k$-anonymity for each attribute in $QI$, discarding generalizations that do not satisfy $k$-anonymity;
 - iteration $2$: combine the remaining generalizations in pairs and check $k$-anonymity for each couple obtained;
 - ...
 - iteration $i$: consider all the $i$-uples of attributes, obtained combining generalizations that satisfied $k$-anonymity at iteration $i − 1$.
-Discard non $k$ anonymous solutions;
+Discard non $k$-anonymous solutions;
 - ...
 - iteration $\vert QI \vert$ returns the final result.

-Incognito adopts a bottom-up approach for the visit of $DGH_s$.
+Incognito adopts a **[[Programmazione Dinamica|bottom-up]]** approach for the visit of $DGH_s$.

 An example of the Incognito algorithm.